 Unfortunately, some people never realise that they are in a toxic relationship especially when there is no physical abuse in the relationship.
 That’s why I decided to write this article so that you can leave the toxic relationship before it’s too late.
 See: how to get over a narcissist after going no contact.

 Signs of a Toxic Relationship

-- Destructive criticism: Sometimes our loved ones criticise us but their criticism comes in form of a helpful advice that can help us do something better.
-However when someone picks you on small mistakes and harshly criticise you, then it’s an indication that the person has a personal problem and hidden intentions, probably to lower your self-esteem.
+- Destructive criticism: Sometimes our loved ones criticise us but their criticism comes in the form of helpful advice that can help us do something better.
+However, when someone picks on you for small mistakes and harshly criticises you, then it’s an indication that the person has a personal problem and hidden intentions, probably to lower your self-esteem.